Fun Radio (France): 2007-Now: The Dancefloor Sound

 At the end of 2007, the station changed logo and switched slogan to le son dancefloor, with a changing musical position.
 Two new shows launched: Funlist, a request show, animated weeknights by Dario, and Eurodance 25, a countdown of Europe's 25 most played songs in clubs, by Gail every Sunday from 7 to 9 pm.
 In June 2008, Sébastien Cauet left the station to join Virgin Radio.
 Manu Levy succeeds him successfully with the show Manu dans la radio!.
 The station was now competing with Skyrock for the place of 2nd best French music station.
 That same year, Fun Radio became the number one music radio in 20 cities in France (Lyon, Bordeaux, Toulouse, Nancy, Tours, Caen ... - Médialocales July 2011 survey) and the top French station on new digital listening devices.

 In May 2011, Manu Levy left Fun Radio to be replaced by Bruno Guillon the following season with the program Bruno dans la radio from 6 am to 9 am.

 On 19 August 2013, Lovin'Fun was revived and hosted by Karima Charni, Karel and Christian Spitz.
 It had its first slogan: "Du sexe, de l'amour et du fun!".
 Lovin'Fun was followed by a new weekday MiKL-hosted program, #MiKL NO LIMIT.
 On November 19, 2013, Fun Radio again became France's second most listened to music station with 3,513,000 listeners daily, behind NRJ but ahead of Skyrock (position confirmed in the following poll, where the morning show sets a record).

 On September 1, 2014, Jérôme Fouqueray, formerly managing director of the Fun Radio and RTL2 stations, became managing director of the W9 channel.
 He is replaced by Tristan Jurgensen, who is also director of RTL Net, the digital subsidiary of RTL radio.
 Tristan Jurgensen imbued Fun Radio with the festivities of Ibiza by relocating some of his shows and bringing DJs from Ibiza to Paris for the Fun Radio Ibiza Experience for one evening annually at the AccorHotels Arena.

 Starting in September 2015, Fun Radio started an extension of Party Fun with a Before show for 2 separate hours (at 7 pm and midnight), which sandwiched 2 freeform programs: Lovin'Fun's slot of 8 pm-10pm, and a new Marion & Anne-So: Le Night Show from 10 pm-12 am to attract more female audiences.
 Party Fun was wider revamped by allowing two different resident DJs to go in the mix weekly, one hour each, between midnight and 2 am.
 The show's in-house DJs include Adrien Toma and Mico C.

 In September 2015, Sunday edition of Party Fun was replaced by Party Fun Deep, and ended at 1 am instead of 6 am.
-A live overnight show and a 1-hour best-of of Bruno dans la radio filled the remaining hours.
+A live overnight show and a 1-hour best-of Bruno dans la radio filled the remaining hours.
 The show focuses mainly on lounge and chill-out music, and was hosted by Mico C. It ended in mid-December 2019.